-A bank should apply CDD measures to existing customers on the basis of materiality and risk, and to conduct due diligence on such existing relationships at appropriate times, taking into account when CDD measures have previously been undertaken and the adequacy and sufficiency of data obtained.
+A credit co-operative should apply CDD measures to existing customers on the basis of materiality and risk, and to conduct due diligence on such existing relationships at appropriate times, taking into account when CDD measures have previously been undertaken and the adequacy and sufficiency of data obtained.

-A bank should perform CDD measures by itself.
-If regulatory requirements or FSC otherwise permits the bank may reply on third-parties to identify and verify the identity of customers, the person on behalf of the customer, or beneficial owners of the customer, or the purpose or nature of business relationship, the ultimate responsibility for CDD measures remain with the bank relying on the third party, which should be required to:
+A credit co-operative should perform CDD measures by itself.
+If regulatory requirements or FSC otherwise permits the credit co-operative may reply on third-parties to identify and verify the identity of customers, the person on behalf of the customer, or beneficial owners of the customer, or the purpose or nature of business relationship, the ultimate responsibility for CDD measures remain with the credit co-operative relying on the third party, which should be required to: